kaazing/gateway/doc/security/p_aaa_config_authorization.md

 To Configure Authorization
 --------------------------

-1. On the server, update ${the.gateway} configuration (for example, by editing `GATEWAY_HOME/conf/gateway-config.xml` in a text editor).
+1. On the server, update the Gateway configuration (for example, by editing `GATEWAY_HOME/conf/gateway-config.xml` in a text editor).
-2. Determine the type of service you want to define in ${the.gateway} configuration.
+2. Determine the type of service you want to define in the Gateway configuration.

-    Define the `service` element to configure a service to run on ${the.gateway}. ${the.gateway.cap} supports several types of services:
+    Define the `service` element to configure a service to run on the Gateway.
+The Gateway supports several types of services:

     -   balancer
     -   broadcast